openpolitics/manifesto/contributing.md

 * *Anything* can be changed.
 * All contributions and discussions are public, and should take place as part of a pull request.
 * Plain English is essential - follow the GDS style guide if you can.
+Try to avoid political weasel-words.
 * Make changes small, self-contained, and simple.
 Large PRs will take a lot longer to get merged.
 Small is agile.
 * All content is public domain.
 By submitting a PR, you agree that you are putting your work into the public domain.
 See [the full license](/license.html) for details.